-Pursuant to Article 16.2 of Directive 2002/59/EC, this information should be communicated to the coastal stations concerned in the other Member States located along the planned route of the ship (Appendix 7 indicates the desirable set of data to be provided).
+Pursuant to Article 16.2 of the VTMIS Directive, this information should be communicated to the coastal stations concerned in the other Member States located along the planned route of the ship (Appendix 7 indicates the desirable set of data to be provided).

-Users of the new protocol can notify an Incident Report type “Insurance Failure” whereas users of the previous protocol shall notify through the type “others”.

 Example 1: Certificate of insurance

 A ship is inspected and no certificate of insurance or other financial security in respect of civil liability for oil pollution damage has been presented on board to the inspector.
 The Coastal Station, as defined in Directive 2002/59, should distribute an Incident Report providing the information concerned.
-This Incident Report shall be sent to those Member States along the planned route of the ship.
+This Incident Report shall be sent to those Member States along the planned route of the ship and to the flag state (if EU flag vessel).

 Pursuant to Article 5.2 of Directive 2009/20/EC on the insurance of ship owners for maritime claims and once the ship-owner has provided the missing certificate, this information should be specified by the relevant competent authority as corrective measures in the form under Appendix 7 and distributed accordingly.

-Ships reported by pilots or port authorities as having apparent anomalies which may prejudice their safe navigation or create a risk for the environment (Article 16.1(e) of Directive 2002/59/EC) – Incident type PILOT OR PORT REPORT
+Ships reported by pilots or port authorities as having apparent anomalies which may prejudice their safe navigation or create a risk for the environment – Incident type PILOT OR PORT REPORT

-The information regarding ships which have been reported by pilots or port authorities as having apparent anomalies which may prejudice their safe navigation or create a risk for the environment in accordance with article 16.1 of Directive 2002/59/EC as amended, should be exchanged through SSN.
+The information regarding ships which have been reported by pilots or port authorities as having apparent anomalies which may prejudice their safe navigation or create a risk for the environment in accordance with article 16.1 of the VTMIS Directive, should be exchanged through SSN.

-Pursuant to Article 16.2 of Directive 2002/59/EC, coastal stations holding this information should communicate it to the coastal stations concerned in the other Member States located along the planned route of the ship (Appendix 8 indicates the desirable set of data to be provided11)
+Pursuant to Article 16.2 of the VTMIS Directive, coastal stations holding this information should communicate it to the coastal stations concerned in the other Member States located along the planned route of the ship (Appendix 8 indicates the desirable set of data to be provided)

-Users of the new protocol can notify an Incident Report type “Pilot Or Port Report” whereas users of the previous protocol shall notify through the type “others”.

 Example 1: Reporting a problem with the steering gear of a ship which has been detected by a pilot when leaving a port.

 The pilot service provider of a port in Member State A detects a problem in the steering gear of a ship when departing.
-This information, communicated to the relevant authority in Member State A, should be sent by this authority to the Member States along the planned route of the ship using an incident report type “Pilot Or Port Report”.
+This information, communicated to the relevant authority in Member State A, should be sent by this authority to the Member States along the planned route of the ship and to the flag state (if EU flag vessel) using an incident report type “Pilot Or Port Report”.

 The destination port in Member State B, where the ship is expected, decides to carry out an inspection.
-Whatever the results may be, the findings should be reported to Member State “A” as a feedback (for users of the new SSN protocol) or as an Incident Report type “other” (for users of the previous SSN protocol).
+Whatever the results may be, the findings should be reported to Member State “A” as a feedback.

 The Incident Report form that may be used is shown in Appendix 8.